-Following the launch of the UN’s Global Goals for Sustainable Development, there is general agreement that these targets can only be achieved if all areas of society, including governments, NGOs and the private sector, act together.
+There is general agreement that the UN’s Global Goals for Sustainable Development can only be achieved if all areas of society, including governments, NGOs and the private sector, act together.

-Under the new framework, businesses now have a more explicit, central role in ‘ending extreme poverty, fighting inequality & injustice, and fixing climate change’.
+Under the new framework, businesses have an explicit, central role in ‘ending extreme poverty, fighting inequality & injustice, and fixing climate change’.
 They are being called upon to play their part, but what part should that be?

-Robert Stevens, Head of Partnerships at ClimateCare explains why the Sustainable Development Goals are good for business and why business is good for the Sustainable Development Goals.
+Robert Stevens, Director of Partnerships at ClimateCare explains why the Sustainable Development Goals are good for business and why business is good for the Sustainable Development Goals.

 Across the wide range of corporate partners we work with, three key strategies are emerging: